RebeccaStevens/is-immutable-type/README.md

 The `type` is specified with a `TypeSpecifier`.\
-This can either be a `string` that will match against the type's name or a regex pattern that will match against the the type's name and any type arguments.\
+This can either be a `string` that will match against the type's name or a regex pattern that will match against the type's name and any type arguments.\
 Additionally, you can specify where the type needs to come from for it to be overridden.\
 To do this, use an object, with either a `name` or `pattern` value; and a `from`